cudail/sonic-robo-chat-2/README.md

 * `shield` spawn a shield monitor

+### DESPAWN

+Destroys everything that was spawned via the chat commands.
+Can be used to clear things up if something that was spawned is causing problems.

 ### SPRING|[colour]|[orientation]|[direction]

 Spawns a spring directly on top of a player.
 Springs despawn after one second and don't display any message.